Warning

 • Excessive blood pressure causes bleeding:

-• Use volume to maintain blood pressure.
+• Use volume and calcium to manage blood pressure

-• Correct coagulopathy early.
+• Correct coagulopathy early

-• Maintain normothermia.
+• Maintain normothermia

 • Minimise patient movement to prevent clot disruption.